We've finally reached our first beta. Please ensure you are using our DNS server.

 Proton app_directoryMust be an absolute path

-RuntimeExactly one of image, vm, or proton
+RuntimeExactly one of image/proton (container) or vm

 Validation runs before template substitution.
 Fields containing @variable@ markers skip path and URL validation until after compilation resolves the templates.